 What you cover your house’s exterior with plays an important role in your home’s curb appeal.
 Homeowners today have a lot of choices when it comes to home coverings, which can make for some tough decisions.
 Things to be considered include appearance, durability, maintenance, and cost.
 Many homeowners looking for an attractive and durable option may consider brick, but they would do well to consider fiber cement siding as well.

-Brick has a very distinctive look that appeals to many homeowners, but unfortunately this house covering does not have universal appeal.
-Many people feel that brick is too dark, and while it is possible to find light colored bricks, these take away from the traditional appearance.
+Brick has a very distinctive look that appeals to many homeowners, but unfortunately, this house covering does not have universal appeal.

 Fiber cement siding is lot more versatile.
 It can come in both shakes and planks, and can be painted in any color, as well as repainted if desired.
 This gives it more universal appeal, particularly because fiber cement siding is formed in a mold with real wood, giving it a natural wood appearance.
 This means that fiber cement siding can complement a wider range of different architectural styles, while brick only complements a few.

 One of the reasons that many homeowners may consider brick siding is its durability.
 Brick is naturally insect and moisture resistant in a way that wood siding is not.
 Unfortunately, while the bricks themselves are usually extremely durable, the mortar that holds the bricks may not always hold up as well.
-Over time, it may loosen, crumble, crack, or even fall out, requiring the homeowner to “repoint” the bricks, or have them remortered at considerable expense.
+Over time, the mortar joints might need to be repointed, but if the brick is installed correctly, this rarely happens.

-Fiber cement siding is also naturally insect and moisture resistant, and can help impede things like wood rot to the house itself.
-Independent studies have also shown that fiber cement siding can last for longer than most people will own their homes with little to no maintenance.
+Fiber cement siding is also naturally insect and moisture resistant.
+Independent studies have also shown that fiber cement siding can last for longer than most people will own their homes with little maintenance.
 So while some brick homes will require considerable upkeep over the years to keep them in good condition, fiber cement siding requires little more than the occasional cleaning.

 Fiber cement siding is much easier and less expensive to install.
 It goes on as easily as wood siding, and can typically be put up fairly quickly.
 This makes fiber cement siding a great choice for remodeling, as well as for homes where the exterior needs to be updated within a specific time frame, such as before severe weather becomes an issue.